-Enrollment season is here which means you’re probably wondering, “How much should I put in my FSA?” or “How much should I contribute to my HSA?”
+During enrollment season, your company will likely be talking about benefits.
+If you participate in your employer’s plan, you’re probably wondering, “How much should I put in my FSA?” or “How much should I contribute to my HSA?”

-With an HSA, account holders have more freedom than with an FSA, because any unused funds rollover to the next year.
-So, if you can afford it, contribute the maximum amount since you will keep any unused dollars.
-This can really come in handy for future expenses.
+With an HSA, account holders have more freedom than with an FSA.
+That’s because any unused funds rollover to the next year.
+Therefore, if you can afford it, contribute the maximum amount since “use it or lose it” does not apply.
+Letting those funds build up over time can come in handy for future expenses.

-Learn more about 2018 HSA contribution limits.
+Learn more about 2023 HSA contribution limits.

 You can contribute a maximum of $5,000 if you are married, and $2,500 if you are single.
 Remember, with a DCAP, it’s “use it or lose it,” so plan accordingly.